left

 The carbon footprint is calculated with the GHG Protocol, which classifies emissions (t CO2 eq) into three scopes.

 Scope 3 includes indirect emissions related to the university’s activities.
+This scope also includes electricity (Lahti, Mikkeli) and district heating that are included in the property rent.

 right

-99.6% of LUT’s carbon footprint belongs to scope 3.
-A major contributor to these emissions is staff and student commuting.
+99.7% of LUT’s carbon footprint belongs to scope 3.

 We focus on environmental handprint